TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/deeplearning/README.md

 #### 3.4 Qdrant Setup
 The Qdrant vector database is used for storing and retrieving recipe embeddings:

+   - The application is already configured to use a Qdrant instance at `100.107.35.86`
+   - This server is accessible via Tailscale only
+   - Contact T.V. from the Backend team to get Tailscale access
+   - The database contains ~16000 vegan recipes with their embeddings
+   - Data is stored in the `recipe_test` collection

 ## 4. Running the Application